Series

 The series begins with Jumana Manna’s Wild Relatives (2018), tracing the intricate journey of seed distribution from Lebanon’s Beqaa Valley to the global seed vault in Norway’s Svalbard archipelago.
 The program was followed by a discussion with Nina Raj, founder and steward of Altadena Seed Library, as we talked about seed banking, the importance of biodiversity, and the vital role our community plays in restoring local ecosystems.

 The second Seeds film Tending the Wild (2016) shines light on the environmental knowledge of Indigenous peoples across California by exploring how they have actively shaped and tended the land for millennia, in the process developing a deep understanding of plant and animal life.
 This film was selected by Andrea Jimenez of Herb Club LA.
 The program will be followed by a discussion with Andrea and Joel Garcia, Director of Meztli Projects.
-Together, they will discuss the film’s themes in relation to their work with people and plants in the local community, as well as reflections on the past ten years since the film was made.
+Together, they discussed the film’s themes in relation to their work with people and plants in the local community, as well as reflected on the past ten years since the film was made.